 - I purchase raised garden bed kits online.
 But you can make them yourself.

-- Visited Home Depot’s garden department: Irrigation supplies, Organic Soil, and plants.
+- I visited Home Depot’s garden department, which had irrigation supplies, organic soil, and plants.

 - I assembled the garden beds, hooked up irrigation, added soil, and planted my little heart.